-My original theater piece, “A Conversation Between Freud and Mozart” is on youtube (private channel) and is used to invite discussion on solving differences in viewpoints, the value of music in mental life, and the use of music to promote social justice.
+My original theater piece, “A Conversation Between Freud and Mozart” is used to invite discussion on solving differences in viewpoints, the value of music in mental life, and the use of music to promote social justice.

 I have gained a reputation for my multi-faceted approach to performance anxiety and my ability to explain complex concepts in understandable ways.
 My presentations are enlivened with audio-visuals and a lot of time for audience Q&A.

 To discuss your audience’s needs…

 I offer in-person and virtual keynote or workshop presentations to a variety of audiences.
 Topics can be arranged in collaboration with an organization’s interests.

 #MeToo and Music Education (or other area) – A Psychologist’s Perspective on Pain and Healing

 Oppression and Injustice as Heard in Music: Becoming an Advocate for Social Justice

 It’s Not Easy Being Green: Kermit the Frog has Stage Fright

 Shame on You!! – Some Thoughts about Performance Anxiety